Ziyad6969/Labs_Write-ups/CyberTalents/README.md

 - `README.md` – explains the lab objective and challenge details
 - `Solution.md` – walks through the exploitation steps and how the **FLAG** was obtained
+> Even though `Solution.md` has the full solution to the lab the **FLAG** is omitted intentionally so the reader has to go through all of the steps himself. as these writeups focus on methodology and explotation techniques only.

 > **Note:** It’s highly recommended to spend time attempting the lab yourself before reading the solution.
 > My personal rule is ~2 hours of effort with no progress 😅 before checking a writeup.